vcr/vcr/README.md

 VCR versions 6.x are tested on the following ruby interpreters:

-  * MRI 2.4
+  * MRI 3.0
-  * MRI 2.5
+  * MRI 2.7
   * MRI 2.6
-  * MRI 2.7
+  * MRI 2.5

-Note that as of VCR 6, only >= 2.4 is explicitly supported.
+Note that as of VCR 6, only >= 2.5 is explicitly supported.

 **Development**